FarnooshFrj/Deep_RL/README.md

 # Deep_RL

 ---
-Thanks to Markove Decision Process, we can describe every control process with four properties: (S, A, R, P)
+Thanks to Markove Decision Process, we can describe every control tasks with four properties: (S, A, R, P)